 It kills them by cutting them up and drying them out.
 So, there are no toxic chemicals involved at all, but they can be just as effective as man-made pesticides.

 If you are adamant about using DE to wage war against garden pests, make sure to go for DE that’s labeled as “food grade.”
 Other types of diatomaceous earth aren’t that effective against garden pests.
 Besides, other types of DE may be mixed with ingredients that are harmful when ingested or inhaled.
+Do know that food-grade diatomaceous earth is called that because it is safe for human consumption and has some health benefits, but it is dangerous to inhale.

 Find spots in your garden where slugs and other pests are most likely to hang around and sprinkle rings of DE around them.
 Sprinkle it around the plants you want to protect as well.